Home Inspection, Roofing

 Some home inspectors or home inspection agencies will use more sophisticated drones and programs that allow the drone to be programmed to fly on a pre-planned route through the roof of the building.

 These drones capture footage in a virtual cloud for later inspection and processing.
-It is not uncommon for these drones to take very high-resolution images of the roof for a 3D digital model to be created for a more in-depth inspection of the roof.
+It is not uncommon for these drones to take very high-resolution images of the roof for a 3D digital model to be created for a more in-depth inspection.

 Why You Should Hire A Home Inspector Who Uses A Drone